shiyuanjack/shiyuanjack.github.io/_pages/publications.md

 Submitted to *The 2022 IEEE 95th Vehicular Technology Conference(VTC)*, 2022

 <br><br><br>
-EDPPA: An efficient distance-based privacy preserving authentication protocol in VANET

-Published in *Peer-to-Peer Networking and Applications*, 2022
-<br><br><br>
 An Efficient Blockchain-based Privacy-Preserving Authentication Scheme in VANET

 Published in *The 2022 IEEE 95th Vehicular Technology Conference(VTC)*, 2022